 Growth in the number of businesses is targeted to be between three and five percent.
 Other targets include cutting the unemployment rate for the corridor in half from 16 percent to eight percent in ten years.
+Generally, the disparity between the City-wide unemployment rate and the Corridor unemployment rate should be narrowed, such that the opportunities in the Corridor more closely resemble the broader economic context.
 Growth in jobs and establishments will help reduce vacancies in the Corridor, further supporting this reduced unemployment rate and increased development.
 The table below provides growth range targets for retail, commercial and industrial, office, and residential.

-Incomes for the communities throughout the Fairmount Indigo Corridor vary significantly between \$30,000 and \$60,000.
+Incomes for the communities throughout the Corridor vary significantly between \$30,000 and \$60,000.
 The income growth goal focuses on bringing the low end of the range up to at least \$45,000 for the poorest communities in the corridor, and reducing the number of families below the poverty rate by three percentage points.
 Improving the educational attainment of residents with high school and college degrees may also help produce more highly skilled and employable members for the workforce.
-The goal for educational
+The goal for educational attainment for both high school and college is a ten percentage point increase.